sufiyanyusuf/blueribbon-dashboard/README.md

 (These are features that I built in a 3-4 month period)

-Built using React, Javascript & a little Typescript
+Built using React, Redux, Javascript & a little Typescript